The ethics of offshoring: working conditions, wages and more

 The ethics of working conditions

 A common concern that correlates to the ethics of offshoring is quality.
-Some companies are still skeptical about the quality of software built by engineers in countries like India and the Philippines.
+Some companies are still sceptical about software quality built by engineers in countries like India and the Philippines.
 However, the reality is quite different.

-India produces over 1.5 million engineers every year, a number that is unrivaled across the globe.
+India produces over 1.5 million engineers every year, a number that is unrivalled across the globe.
 This means that finding talented, dedicated, and passionate engineers is much easier.
-Their premium education, never-say-never attitude, and grasping abilities ensure that they only provide the best software.
-The reasons why software projects fail are many, but going offshore, if done strategically, is not one of them!
+Their premium education, never-say-never attitude, and grasping abilities ensure they only provide the best software.
+There are many reasons why software projects fail, but going offshore, if done strategically, is not one of them!

 The second concern is working conditions.
-Fortunately, gone are the days when employees in developing countries like India were holed up in dingy cabins working for 15 hours a day to meet deadlines.
-For instance, at The Scalers, we’ve created an ergonomic modern-day workspace specifically designed to bolster the team’s morale, increase employee retention, and positively impact the company culture.
+Fortunately, gone are the days when employees in developing countries like India were holed up in dingy cabins, working for 15 hours a day to meet deadlines.
+For instance, at The Scalers — one of the best offshore development companies — we’ve created an ergonomic modern-day workspace designed to bolster the team’s morale, increase employee retention, and positively impact the company culture.

 The ethics of patriotism